bpo/cheap-secrets/README.md

 Store your passwords in Git, encrypted with PGP.

-There's nothing novel or exciting here, it's just a technique and some quick
-instructions: that's the main feature.
-The scripts included are in bash, but trivial enough to reimplement in a minute or two.
+Nothing novel or exciting here.
+It's just a method and instructions, the triviality is the feature.
+The scripts included are in bash, but simple enough to reimplement in a minute or two.

+## Background ##

-A technique like this was used at an old employer of mine years ago.
+A technique like this was used at an employer of mine years ago, it made sharing secrets across a technical team trivial and relatively secure.

 I've implemented a version of it at every bootstrapped company I've worked with since.
-It's an easy way to securely share secrets amongst a team that groks version control but would prefer to follow explicit instructions when it comes to security.
+It's an easy way to securely share secrets across a team that groks version control but would prefer to follow explicit instructions when it comes to security.

-Stovepipe Studios is moving away from this method, but it's still dead simple, dirt cheap, and far more secure than what seems to be normal for a lot of groups (i.e. passwords shared by memorization / email).
+Stovepipe Studios is moving away from this method, but it remains dead simple, dirt cheap, and far more secure than what seems to be normal for a lot of groups

 ## Prep ##

 You'll need your own GPG keypair and the public keys of anyone you're working with.
+If you don't have gpg yet, consult your local search engine.

 If you don't have a GPG keypair yet, you can generate one using: